orgPatentRoot/DeepLearningCertificate/README.md

 All implementations should have a well-documented README and when possible the code should run in a Jupyter notebook.

 Don't look at other existing implementations of your paper, otherwise the author of those implementations may own your code.

+# Code ownership

+Latently is building a marketplace that allows enterprises to compose implementations into solutions and for all the developers to be compensated.
+Eventually participants will own their own code and Latently will receive a limited license to it but for now all code is going in the public domain as we build out the certificate program.